ArkanisCorporation/Exec-Hangar/README.md

   - Upcoming cycles are grouped into cards and locked to a glassy scroll container that always shows three full cycles.
   - Only the list scrolls; the rest of the layout stays fixed.
 - **Dedicated license page**
-  - A standalone `license/index.html` view pulls in the latest MIT text from `license/mit.md` (with a CDN fallback).
+  - A standalone `license/index.html` view renders the MIT license pulled directly from `LICENSE.md`.
   - Quick nav link returns to the main tracker.
 - **Frame-perfect timings**
   - One complete hangar cycle is **185 minutes and 699 milliseconds**.